Wordius/haconby/content/posts/2025-07-27-national-grid-tall-stories-over-height-pylons.md

 But if you look through the pylon heights planned a year later, not a single pylon is exactly 50 metres tall.
 Instead they measure 40+ (a minor concession for the Lincolnshire Wolds AONB), 50+, 60+, 70+ metres tall.
 There’s even a couple that are 110 metres high.

-You should include this in your objection letters or emails to National Grid.
+You should include this in your objection letters or emails to National Grid, which are due by 6 August.